tari-project/tari/RFC/src/RFC-0201_TariScript.md

 However, a problem arises now in that as it stands, the UTXOs _cannot_ be pruned because we would lose some data needed to verify the kernel signatures, i.e. \\( \mathrm{H}(C_i \Vert s_i) \\) and that data only exists in the UTXOs.
 However, we can salvage this situation fairly easily by noticing that we only need that _hash_ of the commitment and script hash.
 If we track an MMR of \\( C_i \Vert s_i \\), then those hashes are always available, even after the UTXOs themselves have been discarded.
 In terms of additional block space required, this amounts to a single 32 byte hash per header (the MMR root).
+A more detailed storage assessment is given [below](#storage-impact-of-script-hash-mmr).

 ## Tari Script semantics